"My English degree is the foundation of my career. If you can write, you can do anything."

 ~ Melissa Paparozzi

 ENGL110 Seminar in Composition is a general required course of all undergraduate students at the University of Delaware.
 Transfer students who have taken a comparable course at another institution may apply for exemption from the ENGL110 requirement.
 Be sure the class is not a literature course.
 To qualify for exemption, the course must be a rhetoric/writing and composition course studying non-literary sources.

-Attach to one (1) email the following (do not send more than one email or embed your materials into the email or attach anything other than in the format requested):
+Attach to one (1) email the following (DO NOT send more than one email, DO NOT embed your materials into the email, DO NOT send links to material or attach anything other than in the format requested).
+Sending materials in anything other than the following formats will cause a delay in the process.

 Please note: We will process only those submissions that contain these specified attachments.